-- 1. These Teaching and Examination Regulations (TER) apply to the teaching, the examinations and final assessments of the following Bachelor's degree programmes: - a) BSc Business Administration (BDK) - b) BSc Econometrics and Operations Research (EOR) - c) BSc Economics and Business Economics (E&BE) - d) BSc International Business (IB)
+These Teaching and Examination Regulations (TER) apply to the teaching, the examinations and final assessments in 2021-2022 of the following Bachelor's degree programmes and to all students enrolled in these degree programmes:

-hereinafter referred to as: the degree programmes, and the following programmes:
+- a) BSc Business Administration (BDK) CROHO code 50645 - b) BSc Econometrics and Operations Research (EOR) CROHO code 50645 - c) BSc Economics and Business Economics (E&BE) CROHO code 50950 - d) BSc International Business (IB) CROHO code 50019 hereinafter referred to as: the degree programmes, and the following programmes:

-- e) Pre-MSc Accountancy and Controlling (A&C) - f) Pre-MSc Accountancy and Controlling for HBO-AC - g) Pre-MSc Accountancy and Controlling for HBO-BE and HBO Finance and Control - h) Pre-MSc Algemene Economie voor de Lerarenopleiding - i) Pre-MSc BA Change Management (CM) - j) Pre-MSc BA Health - k) Pre-MSc BA Management Accounting and Control (MAC) - l) Pre-MSc BA Small Business and Entrepreneurship (SB&E) - m) Pre-MSc BA Strategic Innovation Management (SIM) - n) Pre-MSc Econometrics, Operations Research & Actuarial Studies - o) Pre-MSc Economic Development and Globalization (ED&G) - p) Pre-MSc Finance - q) Pre-MSc Human Resource Management (HRM) - r) Pre-MSc International Business and Management (IB&M) - s) Pre-MSc International Financial Management (IFM) - t) Pre-MSc Marketing - u) Pre-MSc Supply Chain Management (SCM) - v) Pre-MSc Technology and Operations Management (TOM)
+- e) Pre-MSc Accountancy and Controlling (A&C) - f) Pre-MSc Accountancy and Controlling for HBO-AC - g) Pre-MSc Accountancy and Controlling for HBO-BE and HBO-Finance & Control - h) Pre-MSc Algemene Economie voor de Lerarenopleiding - i) Pre-MSc BA Change Management (CM) - j) Pre-MSc BA Health - k) Pre-MSc BA Management Accounting and Control (MAC) - I) Pre-MSc BA Small Business and Entrepreneurship (SB&E) - m) Pre-MSc BA Strategic Innovation Management (SIM) - n) Pre-MSc Econometrics, Operations Research & Actuarial Studies - o) Pre-MSc Economic Development and Globalization (ED&G) - p) Pre-MSc Finance - q) Pre-MSc Human Resource Management (HRM) - r) Pre-MSc International Business and Management (IB&M) - s) Pre-MSc International Financial Management (IFM) - t) Pre-MSc Marketing - u) Pre-MSc Supply Chain Management (SCM) - v) Pre-MSc Technology and Operations Management (TOM)

-hereinafter referred to as: the Pre-Master's programmes or Pre-MSc's, and to all students enrolled in one of the degree programmes or Pre-Master's programmes.
+hereinafter referred to as 'the Pre-Master's', 'Pre-Master programmes' or 'Pre-MSc's', and to all students enrolled in one of the degree programmes or Pre-Master's programmes.

 - 2. The degree programmes and Pre-Master's programmes are organized by the Faculty of Economics and Business of the University of Groningen (henceforth referred to as 'the Faculty' or 'FEB'). - 3.
 These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they take courses of one of the degree programmes or Pre-Master's programmes. - 4.
-Notwithstanding the provisions in Article 9.9.2, courses of other degree programmes, faculties or institutes of higher education, taken by FEB-students, are subject to the Teaching and Examination Regulations of those programmes, faculties or institutes and to the decisions of the relevant Board of Examiners. - 5.
-These Teaching and Examination Regulations also apply to the Entrepreneurship Minor and the Energy Minor offered by the Faculty, and to students who take (courses of) these minors. - 6.
-These Teaching and Examination Regulations also apply to the Double Degree

-Bachelor programmes offered by the Faculty in collaboration with foreign partner universities, i.e.:
+Notwithstanding the provisions in Article 9.9.2, courses of other degree programmes, faculties or institutes of higher education, taken by FEB-students, are subject to the Teaching and Examination Regulations of those programmes, faculties or institutes and to the decisions of the relevant Board of Examiners. - These Teaching and Examination Regulations also apply to the Entrepreneurship Minor and the Energy Minor offered by the Faculty, and to students who take (courses of) these minors. - 6.
+These Teaching and Examination Regulations also apply to the Double Degree Bachelor programmes offered by the Faculty in collaboration with foreign partner universities, i.e.: - Double Degree programme of the BSc Econometrics and Operations Research (FEB) and the Undergraduate Programme in Economics of the Fudan University, School of Economics, Shanghai, China. - b) Double Degree programme of the BSc Economics and Business Economics, profiles Economics and International Economics and Business (FEB) and the Undergraduate Programme in Economics of the Fudan University, School of

-- a) Double Degree programme of the BSc Econometrics and Operations Research (FEB) and the Undergraduate Programme in Economics of the Fudan University, School of Economics, Shanghai, China. - b) Double Degree programme of the BSc Economics and Business Economics, profiles Economics and International Economics and Business (FEB) and the Undergraduate Programme in Economics of the Fudan University, School of Economics, Shanghai, China.
-The profile International Economics and Business will be replaced by the profile Economic Development and Globalization (year 1 as of 2020-2021, year 2 as of 2021-2022). - c) Double Degree programme of the BSc International Business (FEB) and the International Undergraduate Programme in Business and Economics of the Universitas Gadjah Mada, Faculty of Economics and Business, Yogjakarta, Indonesia. - d) Double Degree programme of the BSc International Business (FEB) and the International Undergraduate Programme in Business and Economics of the Universitas Indonesia, Faculty of Economics and Business, Jakarta, Indonesia. - e) Double Degree programme of the BSc International Business (FEB) and the Institute of Technology Bandung, Indonesia. - f) Double Degree programme of the BSc International Business (FEB) and the International BSc programme of the KEDGE Business School, Bordeaux, France.
+- Economics, Shanghai, China. - c) Double Degree programme of the BSc International Business (FEB) and the International Undergraduate Programme in Business and Economics of the Universitas Gadjah Mada, Faculty of Economics and Business, Yogjakarta, Indonesia. - d) Double Degree programme of the BSc International Business (FEB) and the International Undergraduate Programme in Business and Economics of the Universitas Indonesia, Faculty of Economics and Business, Jakarta, Indonesia. - e) Double Degree programme of the BSc International Business (FEB) and the Institute of Technology Bandung, Indonesia. - f) Double Degree programme of the BSc International Business (FEB) and the International BSc programme of the KEDGE Business School, Bordeaux, France.